 BMO Rewards Points

-To start, you receive a signup bonus of 35,000 BMO Rewards points when you spend up to $3,000 in your first 3 months.
-This is equivalent to a $250 value when redeemed for travel rewards through the BMO Rewards centre.
+To start, you receive a sign-up bonus of 25,000 BMO Rewards points when you spend up to $3,000 in your first 3 months.
+You receive an additional 5,000 points on your first anniversary, for a total of 30,000 bonus points.

-There is a combined annual limit of $50,000 for the reward earn rates indicated above.
+There is a combined annual limit of $50,000 for the reward earning rates stated above.
 Purchases exceeding $50,000 earn a base reward at 1 point per $1 spent, for a 0.71% return.

 You can easily redeem BMO Rewards points for: